 Dr. Kyla Kurian

-Associate Professor &
+Associate Professor

-Director of the Clinical
+Director of Doctoral

-Mental Health

-Counseling Track
+Studies

 Dr. Kurian is an Associate Professor of Counseling and a Licensed Clinical Mental Health Counselor.
 She has experience working with dually diagnosed college students, veterans and women in the USA and South Africa who are at risk for STIs, rape and physical violence.
 She completed a 3-year National Institute on Drug Abuse Diversity Fellowship at RTI International where she was trained in substance abuse and HIV interventions.
-Dr. Kurian served as the previous Chair of the NC Board of Licensed Professional Counselors and is presently serving on the CACREP Board of Directors.
+Dr. Kurian served as the previous Chair of the NC Board of Licensed Professional Counselors and is presently serving as Co-Chair of the CACREP Board of Directors.

-Dr. Helen Lupton-Smith Associate Professor
+Dr. Helen Lupton-Smith

+Associate Professor

+Co-Coordinator of

+Counseling